Label printing and barcode scanning

 Which label printer do I need?

-Breww generates all of its labels in two formats, one designed for thermal label printers and one for A4 pages of labels on a normal desktop printer.
-We highly recommend you invest in a thermal label printer, but understand that can be tough when you’re first starting out and so the cheaper solutions of A4 labels is an option.
+We highly recommend that you invest in a thermal label printer, but understand that can be tough when you’re first starting out so the cheaper solution of label sheets is an option.

 Thermal label printing requirements